Insulation Grant Criteria

 The property must also be privately owned/rented, occupied at the time of the survey and there must be a gas or electricity bill in the occupier’s name.

-To qualify for free cavity, loft or roof room insulation, someone living in the property needs to be in receipt of at least one of the benefits listed below:
+To qualify for free cavity, internal wall, loft or roof room insulation, someone living in the property needs to be in receipt of at least one of the benefits listed below:

 - Child Tax Credit

 - Housing Benefit (not the single person’s 25% Council Tax reduction)